 Open Air Classroom Field Teacher

-- Full-time work, Monday-morning through Friday afternoon with rotating evening and weekend program responsibilities.
+- Work full time Monday morning through Friday afternoon with rotating evening and weekend program responsibilities

 - Experiential education experience with youth, preferably in an outdoor setting